 Florida Resident Discount

-Florida residents receive decent discounts on Disney World tickets, but their ticket options are somewhat limited (no 2-day ticket, for example).
+Florida residents receive decent discounts on Disney World tickets:

-Moreover, Florida residents who are serious about Disney should probably consider an annual pass (for which they also receive a discount).
+Moreover, Florida residents who are serious about Disney should probably consider a Disney World annual pass (for which they also receive a discount).

 Disney Vacation Club Discount